Fload2000/Autofan/README.md

 # Setup/Customize - Script
 There a basically three things you can setup/customize in this script:
 ### (1) FanPin
+This is the PWM-pin for the control of the fan.
+The default pin is `17`.
+If you need to use another pin, then just change the init value of the `fanPin` variable in line 9.

 ### (2) Desired temperature of the CPU
+If you may want your Pi's CPU temperature lower or higher than `36`.
+Just change the init value of the `desiredTemp` variale in line 12.

 ### (3) Time when the fan should not spin
+If you have a specific time where the fan should not spin (e.g. at night, when the Pi is in your bedroom).
+You just have to change 2 values: The start time of the timeframe when the fan isn't allowed to spin and the end time of the timeframe when the fan is allowed to spin.
+For the start time just change the init value of the `starttime` variable in line 38.
+And for the end time just change the init value of the `endtime` variable in line 40.
+Hint: `datetime.time(8,0,0)` == 8:00:00 am (format pattern: HH,mm,ss)

 # Start script on startup